drupal-graphql/graphql/doc/queries/variables.md

 }
 ```

-Here we go, now we can use the same query to retrieve "Articles", "Clients" or whatever else node type we want.
-We also provide variables for limit and offset, and because GraphQL is typed we easily can provie the type these parameters should be.
+Here we go, now we can use the same query to retrieve "Articles", "Clients" or whatever else node **type** we want.
+We also provide variables for **limit** and **offset**, and because GraphQL is typed we have to provide it with the type these variables should be.

 ## Trying it out in GraphiQL

-So get over to the GraphiQL and try out the query above, you will notice in the left bottom side there is a variables box, click on it and it will popup and fill the variables there like so :
+So get over to the GraphiQL by navigating to **graphql/explorer** and try out the query above, you will notice in the left bottom side there is a **variables** box, click on it and it will pop open and fill the variables there like so :

 ```
 {